 Trupti completed the CNO assessment, passed the RPN exams and received her RPN eligibility.
 Unfortunately, she didn’t meet one requirement demonstrating that she was working as a nurse for the last three years.
 As a result, she needed to complete additional courses and practical hours.
 She couldn’t afford to pay for the required courses because her husband was working at a minimum-wage job.

-While inquiring about student loans, Trupti saw a Windmill flyer.
+While inquiring about student loans, Trupti saw a Windmill Microlending flyer.
 She contacted Windmill, had an interview with a staff member, and was approved for a microloan to help cover the cost of courses and textbooks.
 “I had a very good experience with the Windmill team.
-Their loan staff helped me a lot, and they assisted me in organizing my career goals,” she says.
+Their loan staff helped me a lot, and they assisted me in organizing my career goals,” indicates Trupti.

 Trupti enrolled in the Academic Pathway for Internationally Educated Nurses Graduate Certificate at George Brown College with the funds provided by Windmill.
 She graduated in 2016 after completing 14 courses and 400 practical hours.
 Two weeks later, she received her RPN license and, within a month, she was working as a Registered Practical Nurse in Etobicoke.